tedeh/jayson/README.md

 ##### Server.prototype.method(name[, definition])

 Adds a method to the server.
-Returns void.

 * `name` (String) Name of method
 * `definition` (Function|JaysonClient) Function definition that can be either a regular JavaScript function that must take a callback as the last argument, or an instance of `jayson.Client` for relay functionality.